The-Monkeys-and-MAUD/MonkeytestJS/README.md

             // Do some assertions on the returned markup, eg:
             //    ok( true, 'HTML is valid' );

-            // needs to be called upon assync tests self.asyncTestDone();
+            // needs to be called upon async tests self.asyncTestDone();
         })
         .error(function() { // validation couldnt be performed.

             ok( false, 'Unable to get validation results' );

-            // needs to be called upon assync tests self.asyncTestDone();
+            // needs to be called upon async tests self.asyncTestDone();
         });